MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdolockstaticchildlistforiteration.md

 A handle to a framework device object that represents the parent device.

-## -returns

-None.

-A system bug check occurs if the driver supplies an invalid object handle.

 ## -remarks

+A bug check occurs if the driver supplies an invalid object handle.